International Emmy Awards: Rules

 The International Academy of Television Arts and Sciences organizes competitions in several distinctive areas: Kids categories (presented in April at MIPTV), News categories (Presented in September/October in New York City), and Programs and Performances categories (presented in November in New York).

 In general, any non-U.S. organization or individual (such as a network, a local or regional television station, producer, director, or writer) may submit a program, regardless of whether they are a member of the IATAS.
 For shows that are co-produced between U.S. and foreign production companies, they may be eligible if they initially aired outside of the U.S., or if their broadcast dates were within a few days of each other.
 A program that enters into the international competition cannot also be entered into any of the domestic ones.

 There are three rounds of judging for each International Emmy season.
 The preliminary round takes place online in the spring; the semi-final round takes place in the summer and is hosted by Academy members around the world; the final round takes place only in September/October.
 A television station or their representatives may never vote in the categories in which they are competing.
 The Academy does not participate in the trial.
 Who evaluates the registered programs are about 600 television professionals from 40 countries.
 The whole process is audited by Ernst & Young.

 Categories

+Current categories

 Currently, International Emmy Awards are given in the following categories: